dfuse-io/example-stream-action-rates/README.md

 ```

 The easiest way to talk to the dfuse API is to use the [@dfuse/client](https://github.com/dfuse-io/client-js)
-library which does all the heavy work of retrieving an API token, persist it to disk to avoid hit rate limits on
+library which handles all of the heavy work of retrieving an API token, persist it to disk to avoid hitting rate limits on
-API token issuance and ensures the token is always fresh.
+API token issuance, and ensures the token is always fresh.

-In our example, we instantiate the Apollo Client like follows to leverage the power of
+In our example, we instantiate the Apollo Client to leverage the power of
 [@dfuse/client](https://github.com/dfuse-io/client-js) library and let it handle API token management:

 <small>See [src/client.ts](https://github.com/dfuse-io/example-stream-action-rates/tree/master/src/client.ts)</small>